PrioritySoftware/PrioritySoftware.github.io/_sdk/SQL-Functions-Variables.md

 -   user-defined variables
 -   system variables

+Regardless of type, all variables are limited to a size of 120 characters.

 ## System Variables

 :RETVAL --- the return value of the previous query (**INT** type).